Concussions in American football: Youth football

 Return to play guidelines (RTPs), such as Washington State's Lystedt Law, have been legally mandated since 2009.
-All 50 states, and Washington, DC, have now passed legislation to help reduce the number of traumatic brain injuries in youth football.
+All 50 states, and Washington, D.C., have now passed legislation to help reduce the number of traumatic brain injuries in youth football.

-Senator Dick Durbin, from Illinois, introduced the Protecting Student Athletes from Concussions Act on September 25, 2013 to the U.S. Senate.
+Senator Dick Durbin, from Illinois, introduced the Protecting Student Athletes from Concussions Act on September 25, 2013, to the U.S. Senate.
 This act would require athletes, parents, coaches and school officials to be informed of the risks of mild traumatic brain injury (mTBI) and it would also require the "when in doubt, sit it out" policy to be used with athletes that have been suspected of having a concussion and be removed from the field of play.
 A press release from Senator Durbin stated that many major U.S. sports organizations, including the NFL and NHL, endorsed the bill.

 In 2016, the Pop Warner league banned kickoffs in an attempt to reduce high-speed collisions that result in concussions.